reekKiE/CompleteSuicideManual-En/English/chapter_0.md

 [^mass-society-theory]:
     Mass society theory posits that people who are socially isolated are especially vulnerable to the appeals of extremist movements.
 It reached its peak in late 1950s.
 Its main goal was to explain totalitarian regimes in the 20th century, especially the rise of fascism and communism.

     > William Kornhauser – trained in Chicago School sociology – wrote The Politics of Mass Society (1959).
 It remains one of the most explicit statements of the alleged links between mass society and social movements.
 Written in the shadow of aforementioned totalitarian tendencies, mass society theory sought to explain the rise of extremism abroad and the dangers to democracy at home.
-Recalling Durkheim’s analysis of egoism and anomie, mass society emerges when small local groups and networks decline, leaving powerful elites and massive bureaucracies on one side and isolated individuals on the other.
-As Kornhauser wrote: “Mass society is objectively the atomized society, and subjectively the alienated population.
+Recalling Durkheim's analysis of egoism and anomie, mass society emerges when small local groups and networks decline, leaving powerful elites and massive bureaucracies on one side and isolated individuals on the other.
+As Kornhauser wrote: "Mass society is objectively the atomized society, and subjectively the alienated population.
 Therefore, mass society is a system in which there is high availability of a population for mobilization by elites ...
-People who are atomized readily become mobilized” (Kornhauser 1959: 33).
-Put slightly differently, mass society is one where “both elites and non-elites lack social insulation; that is, when elites are accessible to direct intervention by non-elites, and when non-elites are available for direct mobilization by elites” (Kornhauser 1959: 43).
+People who are atomized readily become mobilized" (Kornhauser 1959: 33).
+Put slightly differently, mass society is one where "both elites and non-elites lack social insulation; that is, when elites are accessible to direct intervention by non-elites, and when non-elites are available for direct mobilization by elites" (Kornhauser 1959: 43).

 As always, every one of us is just another brick in the wall -- the proof is that if any one of us dies, someone will take his place.
 No one's existence is irreplaceable, and no politician is worthy of assassination.
 Only one brick missing will not collapse the wall.

-Each one of us is full of a sense of powerlessness, and it doesn’t matter whether we exist or not.
+Each one of us is full of a sense of powerlessness, and it doesn't matter whether we exist or not.
 In other words, life is light; this is the second factor that inflates the death wish.

 ## Clockwork Orange